 Every day someone like you becomes a wildland wildfire fighter, a teacher, a trail-builder, a museum curator, or a park ranger.
 Discover your opportunities in national parks.
 Come to play.
 Come to learn.
 Come to serve.
 Develop your environmental leadership skills.
 Find a job.
 Be the next generation to preserve and protect these great places.

 With more than 80% of Americans living in urban areas, urban parks are more important than ever.
 The father of American landscape architecture, Frederick Law Olmsted, said of urban parks:

 It is one great purpose of the Park to supply to the hundreds of thousands of tired workers, who have no opportunity to spend their summers in the country, a specimen of God's handiwork that shall be to them, inexpensively, what a month or two in the White Mountains or the Adirondacks is, at great cost, to those in easier circumstances.

-The Resource Protection, Preparedness and Response Team and the Regional Offices work with multiple federal, state and local agencies and other organizations to improve protection and recovery of the Department's natural and cultural resource and historic property interests during both emergencies and long-term responses.
+The Resource Protection, Preparedness, Response and Recovery Team and the Regional Offices work with multiple federal, state and local agencies and other organizations to improve preparedness, protection and recovery of Interior’s lands and resources, and the Nation’s natural and cultural resource and historic property interests for both emergency and longterm responses.

 Natural Resources Trust

-Establish and implement interagency policy and guidance when multiple federal agencies are involved in remedial response actions affecting DOI resources.
-OEPC's works towards early, upfront resolution of interagency issues so that subsequent, multiple case-specific remedial response actions can be taken quicker and more effectively at a reduced cost.
+The Team establishes and provides interagency policy and guidance when multiple Federal agencies are involved in remedial response actions affecting DOI resources.
+The Team and the REOs work towards early, upfront resolution of interagency issues so that subsequent, multiple case-specific remedial response actions can be taken more quickly and effectively at a reduced cost.
 The two lines of effort are: